steinea/obsidian-vault/_templates/dataview_publish.md

 // About dataview maps

   [
+	"biography",
+	'TABLE WITHOUT ID file.link AS "Biography", date AS Date FROM "about/biography" SORT date DESC', ],
+  [
 	"personality",
 	'TABLE WITHOUT ID file.link AS "Personality", date AS Date FROM "about/personality" SORT date DESC', ],